snowplow-archive/snowplow-tco-model/README.md

 A number of simplifying assumptions have been made:

-* All visitors tracked are located in the US.
-(Relevant when modelling Cloudfront costs.)
+* All visitors tracked are located in the US (relevant when modelling Cloudfront costs)
-* All AWS services used are setup in the US-East-1 region.
-(The price of each AWS service varies by region.)
+* All AWS services used are setup in the US-East-1 region (the price of each AWS service varies by regio.)
-* The Cloudfront collector is used (rather than the Clojure Collector).
-These reduces EC2 and EBS costs, but increases S3 costs, because it generates a larger number of log files than the Clojure Collector.
+* The CloudFront Collector is used (rather than the Clojure Collector).
+These reduces EC2 and EBS costs, but increases S3 costs, because it generates a larger number of log files than the Clojure Collector
 * The Snowplow user tracks the same number of uniques and events each month

 ## Installing the package